Implicit Image-to-Image Schrodinger Bridge for Image Restoration: Method

-The term $g_n$ can be designed freely, provided it adheres to the constraint:
+The term $g_n$ can be freely designed as long as it adheres to the constraint:

-to ensure the meaningfulness of taking the square root in equations (\ref{eq:A}), (\ref{eq:B}) and (\ref{eq:C}).
-When $g_n$ equals to $\sigma_n\alpha_n/\sqrt{\sigma_n^2+\alpha_n^2}$ for any $n$, $p_G$ becomes equivalent to the DDPM posterior $p$, and the generative process of I$^3$SB reverts to that of I$^2$SB.
+to ensure the meaningfulness of taking the square root in equation (\ref{eq:i3sb_xn_2}).
+The functionality of $g_n$ can be interpreted from multiple aspects: it balances between the Markovian and non-Markovian components, controls the stochasticity of the generative process, and determines the degree of dependence on the deterministic estimate of noise component.
+When $g_n$ equals to $\frac{\sigma_{n-1}\alpha_{n-1}}{\sigma_{n}}$ for any $n$, $p_G$ becomes equivalent to the DDPM posterior $p$, and the generative process of I$^3$SB reverts to that of I$^2$SB.
+We parameterized $g_n$ as: